jaffamonkey/current-blog/content/resume/cv.md

 * Maintaining `Jest` framework to test web administration app.
 * Leading testers working on the public-facing web and mobile apps.
 * Implementing `load` and `security` tests on `CI`.
-* Devising `Test strategy`
+* Devising `Test strategy` and presenting to the business.
-*  Delivering presentations at Sprint demos.

 ## Engine | Transformation
 ( _Jun 2017 to Jul 2018_ )